AveroLLC/types-first-ui/README.md

 We now use the utility functions from `createTypesafeRedux` to create our [Paths](#path) and [Selectors](#selector).
 Generically, these represent observables of derived values from your state tree.
 Specifically, Paths are a directly referenceable property on your state tree; Selectors are derived values that are computed as a function of input Paths and Selectors.

-Additionally, Paths include utility get & set functions that will be used in your reducers.
+Additionally, Paths include utility get, set, & unset functions that will be used in your reducers.

 ```typescript
 import { flow } from 'types-first-ui';